conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 }
 ```

+Specify the target Kafka cluster and topic using the environment variables `CDK_AUDITLOGPUBLISHER_CLUSTER` & `CDK_AUDITLOGPUBLISHER_TOPICNAME` and events will start being produced to the destination topic.

 A full list of all the exported audit log event types is published on the [Audit Log](/platform/navigation/settings/audit-log/#exportable-audit-log-events) page.

-Specify the target Kafka cluster and topic using the environment variables `CDK_AUDITLOGPUBLISHER_CLUSTER` & `CDK_AUDITLOGPUBLISHER_TOPICNAME` and events will start being produced to the destination topic.

-Check the dedicated Audit Log documentation for the list of supported event and the specification of the audit log event.

 ***